hacks-guide/Guide-WiiU/recover-ios.md

 # Recover a corrupted or lost IOS

-This page will guide you through the process of restoring a clean IOS on your vWii.
+This page will guide you through the process of recovering a corrupted IOS on your vWii.

 !> Do not use this method for anything else than [recovering your Mii Channel](recover-mii-channel) or the following page.